 I used to look for a new activities every week for grammar.

 The problem with this is that it is a waste of time.
 I was wasting my time with the searching, planning, and prep.
 Then I was wasting class time giving new instructions.

 Instead, consider implementing a routine.
 No matter the skill, you do the same activities every week.
-Your students know what to expect and the planning and prep is much faster.
+Your students know what to expect, and the planning and prep are much faster.

 Take a look at the routine that I used…

 My Routine for Teaching Grammar

 Monday: PowerPoint Lesson